 Why bring Participatory Budgeting to Oregon?

-Participatory Budgeting has the potential to reinvent the relationship between People and Government
+Reason #1: Participatory Budgeting has the potential to reinvent the relationship between the People of Oregon and their Government

-is based on trauma-informed community engagement, targeted universalism and shared stewardship, and where the methods of democratic participation are fun, liberatory, equitable and inclusive.
+We envision Oregon as a multi-cultural and multi-racial Participatory Democracy – where the relationship between the People of Oregon and their government is based on trauma-informed community engagement, targeted universalism & a shared stewardship of the land; where the methods of democratic participation are fun, liberatory, equitable and above all: inclusive.

-Where active and participatory community engagement undoes the trauma of racism, exclusion, and the painful legacies of Oregon’s history of white supremacy, and where public engagement practice is open to all, yet centered on those historically oppressed, excluded, or ignored based on race, ethnicity, nationality, class, gender, sexual orientation, ability and citizenship status.
+Only a Government that has an active and participatory community engagement plan can undo the trauma of racism, exclusion, and the painful legacies of Oregon’s history of white supremacy.
+We envision a government where the public engagement practices are open to all, yet centered on those historically oppressed, excluded, or ignored based on race, ethnicity, nationality, class, gender, sexual orientation, ability & citizenship status.

 How could this be fun, liberatory and inclusive?